Sensitivity of steady states in networks with application to Markov chains and chemical reaction networks: Chemical reaction networks

-In a general chemical reaction network, the structure of the influence graph $\G=(\M \cup \{\0\}, \E)$ can be characterized in the following way \begin{itemize} \item For metabolites $m_1, m_2$, there is an edge $(m_1m_2)\in \E$ if and only if there is a reaction $j\in \Rea$ in which $m_1$ is an input and $m_2$ is either an input or an output; \item For $m \in \M$ there is an edge $(m\0)\in \E$ if and only if $m$ is the input of a reaction $j\in \Rea$ that has an unequal number of inputs and outputs, i.e. $\1 S^j\neq0$.
-In particular, this is the case for exit-reaction $m\to \0$. \end{itemize} Note that feed-reactions do not affect this graph in any way as they have no metabolite-input.
-We obtain the following result which describes the response of $x^*$ to a reaction perturbation in terms of the influence graph. \begin{theorem} When perturbing a reaction $j^*\in \Rea$ the response of the equilibrium $x^*$ in a metabolite $m'$ is given by
+For a general chemical reaction network, the structure of the influence graph $\G=(\M \cup \{\0\}, \E)$ can be characterized in the following way: \begin{itemize} \item For reactants $m_1\neq m_2$, there is an edge $(m_1m_2)\in \E$ if and only if there is a reaction $j\in \Rea$ in which $m_1$ is an input and $m_2$ is either an input or an output; \item For $m \in \M$ there is an edge $(m\0)\in \E$ if and only if $m$ is the input of a reaction $j\in \Rea$ that has an unequal number of inputs and outputs, i.e.~$\1 S^j\neq0$.
+In particular, this is the case for exit-reaction $m\to \0$. \end{itemize} Note that feed-reactions do not affect this graph in any way as they have no reactant input.
+We obtain the following result which describes the response of $x^*$ to a reaction perturbation in terms of the influence graph. \begin{theorem} Consider a chemical reaction network that satisfies the non-degeneracy condition $\det(SR)\neq 0$ at equilibrium $x^*$.
+When perturbing a reaction $j^*\in \Rea$ the response of the equilibrium $x^*$ in a reactant $m'$ is given by